mackelab/msne-datascience-2018/README.md

 # msne-datascience-2018
-Welcome to the Fundamentals of Computer Science for Computational Neuroengineering Couse.
+Welcome to the Fundamentals of Computer Science for Computational Neuroengineering Course.
 This is a git repository containing the course material.

 In the ![course summary](course_summary.md) document you find an overview of the covered material with links to other resources.